frankzamma/NPC_LLM_based/README.md

 # NPC_LLM_based
-This  repository contains a LLM based NPC with two different architectures This project was developed for the course of "Artificial Intelligence" at University Of Salerno.
+This  repository contains a LLM based NPC with two different architectures.
+This project was developed for the course of "Artificial Intelligence" at University Of Salerno.

 ## How To Run the project